Disappearance of Alex Sloley: Background

 Sloley went by the nickname "Gog".
 He had studied at the Islington Arts and Media School in north London and was attending City and Islington College.

-Sloley disappeared two days before his 17th birthday.
 Sloley was described as someone who dressed smartly and was not scruffy.
-He liked football and eating traditional West Indian food such as fried plantain, dumplings and porridge.
+He liked football and eating traditional West Indian food such as fried plantain, dumplings, and porridge.

 His parents were separated, and he had three sisters: Tasha, Tazrah and Lattina.
 Sloley's father, Christopher, died in 2014 without learning of his son's fate.

 Disappearance

 Sloley had been staying at a friend's house in Edmonton, north London.
-He left there around noon on 2 August 2008 to return home for his birthday, but never arrived.
+He left there around noon on 2 August 2008 to return home for his 17th birthday, in two days' time, but never arrived.
 When he disappeared he had little money and no change of clothes.
-Sloley did not have his passport with him.
-Sloley had a mobile phone with him but it stopped connecting when he went missing.
-His disappearance was uncharacteristic.
+Sloley did not have his passport and while he did have a mobile phone with him, it stopped connecting to a network when he went missing.
+His disappearance was described as uncharacteristic.

 Police found nothing to indicate where Sloley may have gone.
 "It's like he disappeared off the face of the planet," one officer said in 2012.
-No trace of Sloley was ever recovered from CCTV footage.
+Sloley has never been identified on CCTV footage.